stackitcloud/rename-pvc/README.md

 Old PVC 'pvc-name' is deleted
 ```

-With the flag `--target-namespace` it is possible to change the PVC to a other Namespace. `rename-pvc -n test1 --target-namespace test2 pvc-name pvc-name` will create the new PVC in Namespace `test2`.
+With the flag `--target-namespace` it is possible to change the namespace of the newly created PVC. `rename-pvc -n test1 --target-namespace test2 pvc-name pvc-name` will create the new PVC in Namespace `test2`.

 To select the Namespace and Kubernetes cluster you can use the default `kubectl` flags and environment variables (like `--namespace`, `--kubeconfig` or the `KUBECONFIG` environment variable).
 For all options run `--help`.